 At this point, you are definitely looking at adding multiple categories of clubs to your bag.
 Maybe you add a driver to your irons.
 Maybe you get your irons, wedges, and putter.
 At this level of affordability, you have some wiggle room with what you can change and how you want to approach it.
 For me, I would be looking at two options:

 The drivers, woods, and hybrids that come in box sets are not always the most forgiving and consistent clubs.
 You will definitely get what you paid for, so if you have the money to make an upgrade replacement, upgrading the long game can really boost your golf game and help lower scores.
 For me, upgrading the long game looks like this:

 - New 3 fairway wood

 - New 5 wood or hybrid, depending on what you are going to use it for on the course.
 If it is going to be a weapon off the tee and off the ground, go 5 wood.
 If it is just a weapon for the fairways and rough, go hybrid.

 Invest in your approach game

-Invest in the most used (irons, wedges, and putter).
-Here is the deal, at this price point, you can almost upgrade the entire bag and fill in the long game later.
-Get yourself a nice set of irons, some nice wedges, and a putter so that you can only worry about getting off the tee without putting yourself in too bad of shape.
-After that, you will have the confidence you need to lower scores with your shiny new irons, wedges, and putter!
+Invest in the most used clubs like irons, wedges, and putters.
+Here is the deal, at this price point, with technological advances, you can almost upgrade the entire bag and fill in the long game later.
+Get yourself a nice set of irons, give away your old clubs, and get some nice wedges and a putter so that your only worry will be getting off the tee without putting yourself in too bad of shape.
+After that, you will have the confidence you need to lower scores with your shiny new set of golf irons, new wedges, and putter!

 - Iron Set: 5-PW, AW (most of these sets are the traditional lofts of a 4-PW set, but they make amateurs feel more like pros with their clubs and distances)